Schmidt17/solarcalc/README.md

 ## Getting started

 You can run the app locally for debugging (NOTE: the following instructions are not suitable for a production release!).

 Start by installing [Redis](https://redis.io/), which we use for tracking the status of the long-running server-side calculations.
 Installation instructions for your platform can be found [here](https://redis.io/docs/getting-started/).
+Make sure the Redis server is running and listening on port 6379.

 Assuming, you have a working
 installation of Python 3, proceed by installing the Python dependencies: